 Find yourself in one or more of these situations?
 It’s time to talk to Invision Kansas City about a server.

-In all our years of providing IT support, Kansas City small business owners have commonly asked us whether or not their companies are ready for a dedicated server.
+In all our years of providing IT support, Kansas City business owners have commonly asked us whether or not their companies are ready for a dedicated server.
 An IT consulting firm cannot answer yay or nay without digging in to problems you want to solve or efficiencies you want to create.

-When you find yourself in one or more of the following scenarios, it’s time to talk to Invision Kansas City about adding a dedicated server to your small business.
+When you find yourself in one or more of the following scenarios, it’s time to talk to Invision Kansas City about adding a dedicated server to your business.

 Multiple hardware devices are starting to add up in lots of ways.